Zadigo/vue-axios-manager/README.md

 </script>
 ```

-It can also be called directly in the setup script in a component:
+It can also be used inside the `setup` function and triggered on mount:

 ```html
 <script setup lang="ts">
 const { execute, responseData } = useRequest('myendpoint', '/v1/test')